iabraham/bioe205/lectures/lec11/index.md

 sinusoid) with the same frequency but now modulated by a $H(j \omega)$ factor in front of it.

-\emphasis{**Key point:** Therefore we have that any LTI system responds to sinusoidal inputs with sinusoidal output of the same frequency; albeit with changes in amplitude and phase}
+\emphasis{**Key point:** Therefore we have that any stable LTI system with zero initial conditions responds (in steady state) to sinusoidal inputs with sinusoidal output of the same frequency; albeit with changes in amplitude and phase.}

 How the input sinusoids amplitude and phase are changed is a function of the _complex frequency_ $j \omega$, as defined by the _frequency response_ $H(j
 \omega)$.

+\note{The qualifier - "in steady state" - is required because as shown in a class activity, there can be transient portions in the system response which fade away with time.
+Similarly, we will deal with nonzero initial conditions when we introduce the Laplace transform and stability of a system is a topic for later lectures.}

 ### Example 1
 Given an LTI system with impulse response $h(t)$; use the above observations to